MaliosDark/didi/README.md

 1. **URL Configuration:** Enter the target URL, the number of requests, and the concurrency (threads) into the configuration tab.

-2. **Custom HTTP Header (optional):** Optionally, you can specify a custom HTTP header to include in your requests.

-3. **Start the Test:** Click the "Start Test" button to begin the load test.
+2. **Start the Test:** Click the "Start Test" button to begin the load test.

-4. **Real-time Results:** The console tab will display real-time results, including response status codes and timestamps.
+3. **Real-time Results:** The console tab will display real-time results, including response status codes and timestamps.

-5. **Server Status:** The server status button will indicate if the server is active (green), down (red), or in an unknown state (orange).
+4. **Server Status:** The server status button will indicate if the server is active (green), down (red), or in an unknown state (orange).
 The color changes based on the real-time server status.

 ## Warnings